 Do you have a teen or tween who is dying to have friends over for a pool party?
 Perhaps it’s birthday time…or an end of school party your child wants to host.
-The problem is that you don’t have a backyard pool.
+You need ideas for a swimming pool party but you’ve got one major problem: you don’t have a backyard pool.
 So what’s a parent to do?
 How do you host a pool party when you don’t have a pool?

 Several years ago our daughter was invite to a girlfriend’s birthday party at a local hotel.
 I’ve got to admit that my first thought was, “What’s going on here?”
 It seemed odd to me, and it also got my parental suspicions going, to find out that the party was at a hotel.